-How will we all know how my child is doing and how will we work together to support his/her learning?
+3. How will we all know how my child is doing and how will we work together to support his/her learning?

 If your child has been formally identified to have an additional need of some kind, they will be put on the school's SEND register on SIMS.
-For some children with identified SEND there will also be a plan for the individual child, which is called a Learning Plan.
+For some children with identified SEND there will also be a plan for the individual child, which is called an Individual Education Plan.
 This plan will be written with you, your child, the class teacher and the SENDCo involved.

-The Learning Plan will set out how we as a team - the child, the school, the family - will work together to help them reach the targets that we all feel are important.
-The kinds of support available at school will range from some additional small group work, or strategies for the child to use, to 1:1 support from a teaching assistant for some of the time.
+The IEP will set out how we as a team - the child, the school, the family - will work together to help him/her reach the targets that we all feel are important.
+The kinds of support available at school will range from some additional small group work, or strategies for the child him/herself to use, to 1:1 support from a teaching assistant for some of the time.
 For examples of the kinds of support and strategies likely to be used at different levels of need, please refer to the graduated response diagram.

-Learning Plans will be updated as necessary to adapt to changing needs and progress.
-Some children will have long term needs and will have a Learning Plan for much of their school career, others may have one for a brief period and then move off the SEND register once their needs have been met.
+IEPs will be updated as necessary, often three times a year, to adapt to changing needs and progress.
+This will be done by meeting with you and your child, usually at the end of the school day, to review the plan, discuss progress and then either update the IEP or decide that it's no longer needed.
+Some children will have long term needs and will have an IEP for much of their school career, others may have one for a brief period and then move off the SEND register once their needs have been met.
+These meetings will be in addition to the usual parents' consultation meetings that are held throughout the year.